 Class are taught in English.
 You may also study foreign languages at this campus.
 Many are available.

 You can refer to the program fact sheet, website, and academic calendars for instruction dates.
 See their website

 as well.
 Your formal acceptance letter from the host campus will provide further details on your official start and end dates.
 Your expected arrival date will be prior to the start of classes and includes a mandatory orientation period.

 You are expected to participate in the host campus final examination period as per their regular schedule.
 If your exam dates overlap with the start of the next SDSU term, you must coordinate with host campus staff and faculty for any potential allowance to take the exam a bit earlier.

 A list of all majors (called "Courses" in Canada) with descriptions of classes is available HERE

 See details via the UBC exchange site - Tips for Housing:

-All SDSU students will be automatically enrolled in the appropriate international health insurance for their study abroad term.
-The insurance charge will appear on your student account services billing shortly before departure.
-Students will receive more detailed instructions regarding insurance before departure.
+You may NOT use any existing domestic plans or alternate plans to show proof of coverage to host campus or to SDSU.
+All SDSU students will be automatically enrolled in the appropriate international health insurance for their study abroad term, as required by the California State University system.
+The insurance charge will typically appear on your SDSU student account services billing shortly before departure.
+Students will receive more details regarding insurance as they are confirmed as participants.

 Please refer to the program's country BC Embassy